Lyocell: one of the most ecological textiles

 lyocell ecological textile

-Today, we present one of our favorite textiles, because it meets high ecological standards and is so durable and comfortable.
-This textile is made from the vegetable raw material wood pulp.
-This pulp is transformed into an ecological synthetic fiber called Lyocell.
-Lyocell, also known as Tencel® by the Lenzing company.
-It's an ecological synthetic fiber created by man from wood pulp!
+Today, we present to you one of our favorite textiles because it meets high ecological standards and also because it is resistant and so comfortable.
+This is a textile made from plant raw material coming from wood pulp.
+This pulp is transformed into an ecological synthetic fiber called Lyocell .
+Lyocell, also known under the registered name Tencel® by the Lenzing company.
+It is therefore an ecological synthetic fiber created by man from wood pulp!

 lyocell or tencel same thing